AugustineJosephMN/Feature-Engineering/README.md

 Replace the labels by the joint probability of being 1 or 0
 #### Mean Encoding
 #### Probability Ratio Encoding
-Probability of Survived based on Cabin--- Categorical Feature Probability of Not Survived---1-pr(Survived) pr(Survived)/pr(Not Survived)
+Probability of Survived based on Cabin--- Categorical Feature.
+Probability of Not Survived---1-pr(Survived). pr(Survived)/pr(Not Survived).
-Dictonary to map cabin with probability replace with the categorical feature
+Dictonary to map cabin with probability. replace with the categorical feature.